 DPC6.8.6 Restoration Contractors shall ensure that all their control systems essential for managing their Equipment are sufficiently robust and capable of handling all the alarms and other data that will be generated in high volume during System Restoration, without any degradation of capability.

-DPC6.8.7 During System Restoration, any changes to the control systems and settings of the different control devices of the Power Generating Module shall be coordinated and agreed between the DNO, the Restoration Contractor and NGESO.
+DPC6.8.7 During System Restoration, any changes to the control systems and settings of the different control devices of the Power Generating Module shall be coordinated and agreed between the DNO, the Restoration Contractor and the ISOP.

 DPC6.8.8 Frequency control device (or speed governor) requirements during System Restoration.